 Plant pests are animals or microorganisms that infest plants and impair their growth, health, and appearance.
-They often feed on plant sap or plant parts and, in cases of severe infestation, can lead to stunted growth, leaf loss, or, in the worst case, the death of the plant.
-Houseplants in particular should therefore be regularly checked for pests to ensure they remain healthy and that an infestation is not spread to other plants, especially if several plants are in the same room.
+They often feed on plant sap or plant parts and can lead to growth disorders, leaf loss, or, in the worst cases, the death of the plant if the infestation is severe.
+Houseplants, in particular, should therefore be regularly checked for plant pests to keep them healthy and prevent an infestation from spreading to other plants, especially if several plants are in the same room.

 Where do plant pests come from?

 Plant pests can reach your houseplants in various ways.
-Often, an infestation goes unnoticed and only becomes visibly widespread over time.
+Infestations often go unnoticed and only become visible over time.

 -